 I began to see that if my candidates had great CVs, were well-prepared for interview, could prove they were the best person for the job and could negotiate well, they’d get the job.

-So, two years ago I set up the Careering into Motherhood platform, with the sole aim of helping mothers equip themselves with everything they need to bring together motherhood and ambition.
+So, in 2019, I set up the Careering into Motherhood platform, with the sole aim of helping mothers equip themselves with everything they need to bring together motherhood and ambition.